dshuhler/teleport_challenge/problem.md

 Los Angeles - Oakland
 Seattle - New York
 Seattle - Baltimore
-cities from Seattle in 1 jumps cities from Seattle in 2 jumps can I teleport from New York to Atlanta can I teleport from Oakland to Atlanta loop possible from Oakland loop possible from Washington
+cities in jumps: Seattle, 1
+cities in jumps: Seattle, 2
+teleport between: New York, Atlanta teleport between: Oakland, Atlanta loop possible: Oakland loop possible: Washington
 ~~~~

 Example output:
 ~~~~
-cities from Seattle in 1 jumps: New York, Baltimore cities from Seattle in 2 jumps: New York, Baltimore, Philadelphia, Washington can I teleport from New York to Atlanta: yes can I teleport from Oakland to Atlanta: no loop possible from Oakland: yes loop possible from Washington: no
+Cities from Seattle in 1 jumps: New York, Baltimore Cities from Seattle in 2 jumps: New York, Baltimore, Philadelphia, Washington Can I teleport from New York to Atlanta: yes
+Can I teleport from Oakland to Atlanta: no
+Loop possible from Oakland: yes
+Loop possible from Washington: no
 ~~~~